Lectures on Bulk Reconstruction: Reconstruction in AdS-Rindler and causal wedge reconstruction conjecture

 The causal wedge reconstruction conjecture holds that any field at any point in the causal wedge of any boundary region R in an asymptotically AdS spacetime can be reconstructed as an operator in the boundary region $D[R]$.
 The intuitive explanation for this is that any point in $C[R]$ can be accessed by a causal observer starting from and returning to $D[R]$.
 But as the boundary theory is unitary, it already knows the information such an observer may bring.
 Thus the information about the entire causal wedge is already present in R. As noted, it is proved only for causal wedges of ball-shaped subregions in pure Anti-de Sitter spacetimes.
 For more general wedges in AdS, as well as for any causal wedges in more general asymptotically AdS spacetimes, this remains a conjecture.

-It has been conjectured that an even bigger region than the causal wedge can be reconstructed from the information in R. This is the region known as the entanglement wedge of R. To define the region we first recall the covariant version of the Ryu-Takayangi proposal (usually called the HRT or Hubeny-Rangamani-Takayanagi proposal) for holographic entanglement entropy of a boundary region R\cite{Ryu:2006bv,Hubeny:2007xt}.
-According to the HRT proposal, the entanglement entropy of R is equal to the area of the surface $\gamma_R$, which satisfies the following properties: \\ (i) It should be an extremal surface i.e a surface whose area is extremal under small variations.\\ (ii) It should be homologous to R. \\ (iii) The boundary of $\gamma_R$ should be the same as the boundary of R.
+It has been conjectured that an even bigger region than the causal wedge can be reconstructed from the information in R. This is the region known as the entanglement wedge of R. To define the region we first recall the covariant version of the Ryu-Takayanagi proposal (usually called the HRT or Hubeny-Rangamani-Takayanagi proposal) for holographic entanglement entropy of a boundary region R\cite{Ryu:2006bv,Hubeny:2007xt}.
+According to the HRT proposal, at leading order in the bulk semiclassical expansion, the HRT prescription states that